hcoggan/plasticity-simulations/README.md

 ### ANALYSIS

-* july_single_cell_clone_clustering: the code used to analyse single-cell simulations.
+* july_single_cell_clone_clustering.ipynb: the code used to analyse single-cell simulations.

-* jul_compute_sumstats: the code used to extract summary statistics from simulations involving plasticity.
+* jul_compute_sumstats.py: the code used to extract summary statistics from simulations involving plasticity.

-* jul_tracerx_analysis: the code used to extract summary statistics from TRACERx data.
+* jul_tracerx_analysis.ipynb: the code used to extract summary statistics from TRACERx data.

-* jan_classification_and_analysis: the code used to analyse bulk-tumour simulations.
+* jan_classification_and_analysis.ipynb: the code used to analyse bulk-tumour simulations.